Preferred admissions

 UMSI already on your mind?

-If you’re admitted to U-M, you’ll be guaranteed a spot in the Bachelor of Science in Information program — provided you meet the program’s requirements and submit a formal application to transfer by January 15 of your first year at U-M.
+If you request preferred admission, you’ll have a guaranteed spot in the BSI program — provided you meet the admission requirements and submit a formal application by Jan.
+15 of your first year at U-M. As a preferred admit, you'll also receive invitations to special events and guidance from a UMSI admissions coordinator.

 To learn more about the BSI program and the admissions process, attend an information session.
 Want to stay in the loop?
 Join our interest list.